‘Star Wars Episode 9’ News: Carrie Fisher/Leia Digital Cast Inclusion Rumor Debunked Officially By Lucasfilm

 — Bence Mihály Kévés (@whanklee) December 6, 2016

-Star Wars Episode 9 is slated to debut May 24, 2019 and it will be pretty interesting how, if the Leia character is still around, they would incorporate her.
-Hopefully the hard working crew will have it figured out by then.
+Star Wars Episode 9 is slated to debut May 24, 2019, and it will be pretty interesting how, if the Leia character is still around, they would incorporate her.
+Hopefully, the hard-working crew will have it figured out by then.

 [Featured Image by Stuart C. Wilson/Getty Images]